 There is a large pay and display car park (use postcode NR23 1DR for sat nav directions) by the café.
 Still, on peak summer days, it could be full if you arrive late.
-In that case, you can park in the town and either walk or take the Wells Harbour Railway to the beach.
+In that case, you can park in the town and either walk or take the bus to the beach.

 Cromer beach is another blue flag winner.
 It’s a huge sand and shingle beach that’s popular with families because it offers a range of activities.
 While you still need to exercise caution in the water, the RNLI lifeguards watch over the beach during the summer months.